 Dupertuis Family

-Raphaël Dupertuis, born in Morges, never hesitated for a second when choosing to settle here with his family — and today he shows us why.
+Raphaël Dupertuis, born in Morges, didn't hesitate for a second when choosing to settle here with his family — and today he shows us why.

 With the region running through his veins, Raphaël explores it with his camera or with his family whenever he’s not working to promote the destination.
 To him, Morges is the perfect place for families: children can discover nature, have fun and spend their endless energy.